etgins/weapon_detection_with_transfer_learning/README.md

   * [Sources](#Sources)

 ## Background
-To ensure citizen's safety, we want to enable security cameras to detect a person carrying a weapon, so security services can be quickly alerted and can decide on the best course of action, thus dramatically reducing response time to save lives.
+To ensure citizens' safety, we want to enable security cameras to detect a person carrying a weapon, so security services can be quickly alerted and can decide on the best course of action, thus dramatically reducing response time to save lives.
 For this purpose, take advantage of an advanced neural-network architecture utilized for detection tasks in other domains through the technique of transfer-learning.

 ## Dataset
 We use the [ari-dasci/OD-WeaponDetection](https://github.com/ari-dasci/OD-WeaponDetection) dataset, mainly 'Knife Detection' and 'Pistol Detection'.
-The data includes 3000 pistol images and 2078 knife images.
-**Image examples from the dataset:**
+The data includes 3000 pistol images and 2078 knife images, many of which feature life-like scenarios.
+There are **Image examples from the dataset:**

 <p align="center">